 Adjustment of status based on T nonimmigrant status is not an automatic benefit, so you bear the burden of showing that USCIS should use its discretion to approve your adjustment of status application.
+When making a discretionary decision on your application, USCIS may take into account all factors, including those acts that would otherwise make you inadmissible.

-Generally, favorable factors such as family ties, hardship, and length of residence in the United States, service in the U.S. armed forces, history of employment, the existence of business or property ties, or evidence of value and service to the community, may be sufficient for USCIS to use its discretion to approve your application.
-However, when adverse factors are present in your case, you may offset these by submitting supporting documentation of favorable factors you wish USCIS to consider (for example, proof of rehabilitation if a criminal record exists).
+Generally, favorable factors such as family ties, hardship, and length of residence in the United States, may be sufficient for USCIS to use its discretion to approve your application.
+However, when adverse factors are present in your case, you may offset these by submitting supporting documentation of favorable factors you wish USCIS to consider.
 See 8 CFR 245.23(e)(3).

-Crime victims (U Nonimmigrant, Form I-918 or Form I-918A) or qualifying relatives (Form I-929) [subheader]
+Crime victim (U Nonimmigrant, Form I-918), derivative family member (Form I-918A), or qualifying family member (Form I-929)

-You may apply to adjust status under INA

-section 245(m) if you are a victim of certain specified crimes who was admitted to the United States in U nonimmigrant status, maintained continuous physical presence for the required period of time, and have complied with reasonable requests to assist law enforcement authorities in the investigation or prosecution of the criminal activity.
+You may apply to adjust status under INA section 245(m) if you are a victim of certain specified crimes who was admitted to the United States in U nonimmigrant status, maintained continuous physical presence for the required period of time, and have complied with reasonable requests to assist law enforcement authorities in the investigation or prosecution of the criminal activity.
+Special confidentiality protections (described at 8 U.S.C. section 1367) apply to you as a crime victim.
+8 U.S.C. section 1367 provides two forms of critical protection for crime victims.
+The first form of protection is a prohibition on adverse determinations against the victim based on information provided solely by their abuser and other prohibited sources.
+The second form of protection is a prohibition on disclosure of any information about the victim to third parties, except in certain very limited circumstances.

-Both principal and derivative applicants may file Form I-485 only after you have been physically present in the United States for a continuous period of at least three years since you were admitted as a U nonimmigrant.
-You must continue to be physically present through the date that USCIS makes a decision on this application.
+Both principal and derivative applicants may file Form I-485 only after they have been physically present in the United States for a continuous period of at least three years since being admitted as a U nonimmigrant.
+Applicants must continue to be physically present through the date that USCIS makes a decision on this application.